benjlevesque/rf/README.md

 #### Override values
 You can override each key in the template by passing it to the `create` command: for instance, if you want to override `invoiceItems[0].currency` in the template above, you can use `rf create declarative invoiceCurrency=USD`

+You can also override a value per profile, using the `defaults` key in the configuration file.

 #### Commands

 List available templates: